Miloš Degenek: Personal life

 Degenek has an older brother, Đorđe Degenek.
 In addition to speaking Serbian, Degenek speaks English and German; In 2018 after joining Yokohama F. Marinos, he was learning Japanese.

 Degenek used his salary to help his parents and brother, quoting: "My family supported me when I was little.
 Now I support them."

-Growing up, Degenek supported Red Star Belgrade.
+Degenek supports Red Star Belgrade, and stated that his dream centre-back partner would be Sergio Ramos.